${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Bonahon-Wong quantum trace

 from the stated skein algebra to the Chekhov-Fock (balanced) square-root algebra, defined for each triangulable generalized marked surface $(\Sigma,\mathcal{P})$ and each triangulation $\Delta$ of $(\Sigma,\mathcal{P})$, satisfying:

 \begin{enumerate} \item[\rm (1)] (Cutting Property\footnote{Bonahon and Wong \cite{BW} call this `State Sum Property'}) Suppose that $(\Sigma',\mathcal{P}')$, $\Delta'$ and $K'$ are related to $(\Sigma,\mathcal{P})$, $\Delta$ and $K$ as in Def.\ref{def:cutting}, i.e. the former are obtained by cutting the latter along an internal edge of $\Delta$.
+Assume that $K'$ is a V-tangle.
 Then for each state $s$ for the tangle $K$, we have

 where the sum is over all states $s'$ for the tangle $K'$ for the cut surface $(\Sigma',\mathcal{P}')$ that are compatible with $s$ in the sense of Def.\ref{def:compatible_stated_skeins}.
 The left-hand-side, which is a priori an element of $\mathcal{Z}^\omega_{\Delta}$, is viewed as an element of $\mathcal{Z}^\omega_{\Delta'}$ via the embedding map in eq.\eqref{eq:injection_of_sq_algebras_for_gluing}.